EntelectChallenge/2018-TowerDefence/game-rules.md

 **{X} and {Y} will be variable.**

 You will encounter 3 maps while running the game.
-The most common and self explanatory map type is the Json map.
+The most common and self-explanatory map type is the Json map.
 Then you will also find a text file map and see a map in the console while the match is running.
 Below we will explain some of the details for the text and console maps.

 ### Text File Map